 of poetry until the summer season of 2004.
 It had been hotter than July on that day as I sat indoors under the air conditioner, drinking ice cold lemonade and thinking.
 I thought about a lot of things: work, family, friends, what I planned to eat for dinner

 that evening, etc. And after some time, my right hand began to itch.
 That's a figure of speech I tend to use where it refers to my deisre to write.
-So, my right hand started itching to write, and having all of my supplies within reach, including my notebook
+So my right hand started itching to write.
+And having all of my supplies within reach, including my notebook

 paper, my beloved Montblanc Bohème, my mini recorder, and, of course, a good ol' pack of chewing gum, I went about my business of scribbling.

 doodling, I started getting somewhere as the words came into being.
 The "flow of the faucet" had gone from a trickle to a stream, and I was now structuring.
-But the story being formed had cruised along the lines of a poetic stanza rather than a melodic lyrical verse.
+But the story had been more of a poetic stanza than a lyrical verse.
 And under the circumstances, I

 knew that the work would be one of poetry, not music.
 There had been no orchestration of melody in correspondence to the words, only a rhythmic stanza — the colorful body of a poetic production emerging from the creative womb.